zahid/invent/README.md

 How it works

 * Copies over template files for package.json and the Vagrantfile
+* Downloads Trusty 64 from Ubuntu Cloud Images
-* Downloads and untars required chef cookbooks
+* Downloads and uncompresses required chef cookbooks

 Requires